Nubbify/professor-reviews/README.md

 The files in routing deal with all of the express app routes.

-The files in controller deal with getting information from the database related to the name of it (i.e teacher.js gets information for teachers).
+The files in data deal with getting information from the database and formatting it for handlebars.

 ### 6. npm packages

-Three foreign libraries include a pop-up library called  and a form validation library called and an input validation library called
+Three foreign libraries include a pop-up library called  and a form validation/input sanitation library called validator.

 ### 7. User Interface